Wybu/Keylogger101/README.md

 1. Run the main script to initiate the keylogger and backdoor functionalities.
 2. Follow the instructions in the script to configure the connection parameters.

-**Note**: This project is intended for educational purposes only.
-Use responsibly and ethically.

-## License

-This project does not provide any license information.
-Please use it in accordance with local laws and regulations.

 ## Disclaimer

 This repository is for educational purposes only.
 Unauthorized access to computer systems is illegal and unethical.
 Always obtain permission before testing or deploying any security tools.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements or fixes.